Relatively Lazy: Indoor-Outdoor Navigation Using Vision and GNSS

 \subsection{Overview}

-When path tracking, VT\&R uses VO as a form of prediction and visual localization as a form of correction.
+When path tracking, VT\&R uses stereo VO as a form of prediction and visual localization as a form of correction.
 Our approach is to add GNSS as a second independent form of correction.
-Each sensor can be used independently or fused when both are available as shown in Figure \ref{fig:triangles}.
+Each sensor can be used independently or fused when both are available as shown in Figure~\ref{fig:triangles}.
 Other forms of prediction could be used in place of VO but this is beyond the scope of this work.
-During the teach phase, the robot is manually driven and a pose graph is built through VO.
+The VO pipeline we use is based on parallel tracking and mapping (PTAM)~\cite{klein2009parallel} in which motion estimates are calculated at frame rate while a windowed bundle adjustment is performed after each keyframe.
+During the teach phase, the robot is manually driven and a pose graph is built through VO\@.
 GNSS measurements are also logged and associated with each keyframe but no effort is made to make the poses from VO consistent with these observations.
 In the repeat phase, a local window of GNSS observations from the current section of the map is recalled.
-Together with the repeat GNSS measurements, these are used to estimate a path-tracking error in the vehicle frame.
-The details of this are described in Section III-B. The GNSS error is then used to define the cost function:
+Together with a local window of the live repeat GNSS measurements, these are used to estimate a path-tracking error in the vehicle frame.
+The details of this are described in Section~\ref{subsec:gnss-path-tracking-error}.
+The GNSS error is then used to define the cost function:

-The GNSS cost is combined with the vision cost function consisting of visual landmark cost terms to form a nonlinear least squares optimization problem that is solved with the Dogleg Gauss-Newton algorithm \cite{Powell1964}:
+The GNSS cost is combined with the VT\&R vision cost function, $J_{\rm{vision}}$, consisting of stereo landmark cost terms to form a nonlinear least squares optimization problem:

+It is solved with the Dogleg Gauss-Newton algorithm~\cite{Powell1964}.
 The problem is well defined as long as at least one of vision or GNSS is available.
 If neither is available at a given time, localization is not attempted and the robot relies on VO and a motion prior.